cityofaustin/vision-zero/atd-vzd/README.md

 3. If your column will be modified by a trigger function or generated column definition, be sure to inspect the table's existing triggers and generated fields and [understand their execution order](https://www.postgresql.org/docs/current/trigger-definition.html).

-4. Lastly, add your new column to the `_column_metadata` table and indcate that it should _not_ be imported by CRIS.
+4. Lastly, add your new column to the `_column_metadata` table and indicate that it should _not_ be imported by CRIS.

 ```sql
 insert into _column_metadata (column_name, record_type, is_imported_from_cris)
 values ('my_generated_column', 'crashes', false);
 ```

-5. When you're ready to test the trigger behavior, you can enable debug messaging for this trigger by excuting the command `set client_min_messages to debug;`.
+5. When you're ready to test the trigger behavior, you can enable debug messaging for this trigger by executing the command `set client_min_messages to debug;`.
 This will cause the trigger debug messages to log to your SQL client.

 ### Refreshing lookup tables with the latest CRIS values